-0-level spells are available, but the spellpool can provide any other spell on the cleric or druid spell list in the and those cleric spells that appear as domain spells but not on the main cleric spell list.
+0-level spells are available, but the spellpool can provide any other spell on the cleric or druid spell list in the spells that appear as domain spells but not on the main cleric spell list.

+Player's Handbook-even

 cleric spells to a druid or druid spells

 to a cleric.
 The

 only unavailable spells

+able spells

 are those

 with the fire,

 earth, or water descriptor,

+and those cleric